rehierl/node-tree-outliner/about-terminology.md

 Note - A TOC does not have to include the headings of an outline, (i.e. inner outlines may be ignored).

-## Processing nodes/content

-Processing a node, that has no child nodes, means to execute all operations associated with entering and exiting that node.

-Processing a node that has descendant nodes means to process the node itself and any of its descendant nodes.

-Processing content means to process any of its directly subsequent nodes.
-The outline of a document is created by processing the document's content.

-## Active/Passive nodes

-A node that has no effect on the outline of a document is said to be **passive** with regards to the process of creating a document's outline.
-Entering and exiting a passive node does not change the document's outline in any way.
-However, a passive node may contain active descendant nodes.

-An **active** node introduces a new section, ends existing ones, or has both of these characteristics.
-Entering and/or exiting an active node will therefore always change the document's outline in some way, even if that node only has passive descendant nodes.

-Note - Like any heading element, the body element is an active node because ultimately, any section has to end with the body element.
-Also, any document always has at least one section that ends with the document's body element (because all nodes within a document always belong to some section).

-**TODO** -
-ends with parent container - a characteristic of a section, or an element?

-## Active/Passive content

-A group of one or more subsequent passive nodes, is said to represent passive content.
-Processing the nodes of such a group will not change the document's outline in any way.

-A group of nodes that contains at least one active node, is said to represent active content.
-Processing all nodes of active content will eventually change the document's outline.

 ## The body section

 The section that is introduced by a document's body element is simply referred